-This notice provides a brief summary of the Montana Life and Health Insurance Guaranty Association (the Association) and the protection it provides for policyholders.
-This safety net was created under Montana law, which determines who and what is covered and the amounts of coverage.
+This notice provides a brief summary of the Montana Life and Health Insurance Guaranty Association (Association) and the protection it provides for policyholders.

-The Association was established to provide protection in the unlikely event that your life, annuity or health insurance company becomes financially unable to meet its obligations and is taken over by its Insurance Department.
+The Association was established under Montana law to provide protection in the unlikely event that a life, annuity or health insurance issuer becomes financially unable to meet its obligations and is placed into liquidation.
 If this should happen, the Association will typically arrange to continue coverage and pay claims, in accordance with Montana law, with funding from assessments paid by other insurance companies.